Pranayama and Breathwork in Middlesbrough

 Take a moment and dive into the transformative world of Pranayama and gentle breathwork – a key component of Yoga and Chair Yoga practice.

-Living with the background buzz from technology, social media and our fast-paced lives, stress and anxiety can appear in our day to day lives.
-Heightened stress takes atoll on our mental, physical and social well-being.
-Practising Pranayama (breathwork) is a powerful way to counteract these effects, soothing the nervous system and calming the mind.
+Living with the background buzz of energy from social media, over-use of technology, and our fast-paced lives, stress and anxiety can manifest quickly.
+Stress affects our mental, physical and social well-being.
+Practising Pranayama (breathwork) is a brilliant and powerful tool to counteract these effects, soothing the nervous system and calming the mind.
 By using the full capacity of our lungs and engaging the diaphragm, the array of pranayama techniques available to learn can unlock a myriad of benefits.
 These benefits include invoking relaxation, stress reduction, and improved overall health.
 In this blog post, we will guide you through what pranayama is, enabling you to tap into the transformative power of your breath.

 Pranayama – an important skill to master in our Yoga practice

 Yoga includes exercises, breath control, and meditation.
-While exercises are important, breath control is also essential.
+While physical exercises are important in Yoga, breath control is also essential.
+This is what makes it different from a gym or stretching class.

 As I started to learn and deepen my Yoga practice, developing skills and knowledge through Pranayama helped me progress.
-It also helped me learn how to deal with stress and anxiety outside of the classroom.
+It also helped me learn how to deal with stress and anxiety outside of class.

 Have you always been interested but never found the time or the right class to start learning?
-AMALAwellness offer a Thursday morning class in Linthorpe.
+AMALAwellness offer a Women’s Meditation and Relaxation Thursday morning class in Linthorpe.
 Click here to check it out and start your meditation and pranayama journey with us today.

 Pranayama is important in yoga for its many benefits and positive impact on well-being.
-In this post, we will delve deeper into the benefits of Pranayama and why you should incorporate it into your wellness journey.
+In this post, we will delve deeper into the benefits of Pranayama and why you should utilise the benefits for your wellness journey.

 1. Pranayama helps harness Prana – Life Force Energy

-Pranayama is derived from the Sanskrit words “prana” (life force) and “ayama” (control or extension) the practice of controlling and channelling the breath.
-In yoga philosophy, prana is seen as the vital energy that brings consciousness and life to everything, including the physical body.
+Pranayama is derived from the Sanskrit words “prana” (life force) and “ayama” (control or extension) .
+In yoga philosophy, prana is the life force energy that brings life to everything, including the body and consciousness.
 In other traditions, the energy body is also realised and worked with.
-Such as Tai-chi (Qi – Chi = Life Force Energy).
+Such as Tai-chi (Qi – Chi = Life Force Energy) and Reiki (Ki= life force energy).

-Pranayama is a practice of controlling and directing the breath.
+Pranayama is a practice of controlling the breath.
 It involves tapping into ‘Prana’ – life force energy – for better physical, mental, social and spiritual well-being.

 2. Deepens mind-body connection

-One of the foundations of yoga we are taught as beginners is the connection between mind and body.
-By practising pranayama in yoga and chair yoga sessions, practitioners can enhance their mind-body connection and experience a profound sense of presence and inner awareness.
+One of the pillars of Yoga we are taught as beginners is the connection between mind and body.
+By practising pranayama in yoga and chair yoga sessions, practitioners can enhance the connection with mind, body and spirit.
+It helps to bring awareness and brings clarity, allowing us to improve focus.

-Not only does pranayama allow practitioners to access the meditative aspects of yoga practice, but it also has a direct impact on our physical well-being.
-By consciously deepening and lengthening our breath, we activate the parasympathetic nervous system, which is responsible for initiating the body’s rest and digest response.
-This helps to reduce stress, lower blood pressure, and improve overall cardiovascular health.
+By breathing deeply and lengthening our breath, we activate the parasympathetic nervous system.
+We initiate the body’s rest and digest response.
+This helps to lower blood pressure, and improve overall cardiovascular health.
+This leads to reduced stress and anxiety.

 Pranayama is great for all abilities, welcoming people with limited mobility.
-It’s gentle and accessible, meaning anyone is able to experience the benefits of breath awareness.
+It’s gentle and accessible, meaning anyone is able to experience the benefits of breathwork and pranayama.

 3. Enhances Physical and Mental Relaxation